rockdaboot/wget2/docs/wget2_manual.md

   With the exceptions of 0 and 1, the lower-numbered exit codes take precedence over higher-numbered ones, when multiple types of errors are encountered.

-  In versions of Wget prior to 1.12, Wget's exit status tended to be unhelpful and inconsistent.
-Recursive downloads would virtually always return 0 (success), regardless of any issues encountered, and non-recursive fetches only returned the status corresponding to the most recently-attempted download.

 ## <a name="Files"/>Files